 "First we built machines that could do arithmetic, but the idea that you could have them do these more nuanced tasks that required what we view as humanlike understanding was this very exciting technological concept."

-After her initial company failed due to legal issues surrounding food delivery from non-commercial kitchens, she interned at Facebook and was a product designer at Quora and Snapchat.
-The two met at Quora and Scale AI was accepted into Y-Combinator, shortly thereafter raising a $120K seed round.
-After exploring several aspects of the infrastructure needed for AI, the team narrowed their efforts down to autonomous vehicles.
+The Scale AI was accepted into Y-Combinator in 2016 and raised a $120K seed round.
+After exploring several aspects of the infrastructure needed for AI, the team narrowed its efforts down to autonomous vehicles.
 Self-driving cars needed humans to label the images so that the AI the cars used could be trained on those labeled images.

 By 2018, the company had grown significantly, and both Wang and Guo were named to the Forbes 30 Under 30 list.
 At this time, Guo left Scale AI to start a venture capital firm called Backend Capital.
-According to Guo, the separation was due to a “division in culture and ambition alignment".
+According to Guo, the separation was due to a “division in culture and ambition alignment."

 Product